 We also choose injection moulding as our manufacturing process so we can experiment with a huge range of durable plastics – both recyclable and recycled – and be responsive to interest in particular colours and materials.

-We also make a range of frames from recycled plastics.
-This is a new frontier in frame making.
+We also upcycle plastics to make frames from recycled materials.
+This is a new frontier in frame making!
 So far we’ve made them from:

-- Upcycled beer keg lids – a HDPE (high density polyurethane).
+- Upcycled beer keg lids – a HDPE (high density polyethylene).
 A Young Henry’s Cloudy Cider or would you rather a crisp mint green Natural Lager?
 ‘Beer goggles’ are lifted from pub banter to reality. 😉 Limited edition Small and Mediums temples (aka arms!) available from our online shop.

-- Upcycled milk bottle lids – a mixture of HDPE and LDPE (low density polyurethane).
+- Upcycled milk bottle lids – a mixture of HDPE and LDPE (low density polyethylene).
 Prefer yours lite, full cream or skim?
 Light blue, dark blue or pink?

 - Plastic rubbish – collected from Byron Bay beaches, a mixture of everything and anything plastic

 - Upcycled fishing nets – washed up on the shores of Arnhem Land, durable, flexible Nylon 6